sg893052/sonic-buildimage/platforms/pddf/pddf_developer_guide.md

 	}
 },
 ```
 SMBUS0 is shown as the **device_parent** for MUX1.
 FAN controller (FAN-CTRL) is connected to channel 0 of the mux.
-Currently, the PDDF generic plugins and JSON descriptor file support only one fan controller which would be named (FAN-CTRL).
-In future versions of PDDF, there is a plan to add support for multiple controllers viz.
-FAN-CTRL1, FAN-CTRL2 etc.
+If there exist multiple FAN controllers in the system, there is a provision to add support for  them as FAN-CTRL1, FAN-CTRL2 etc.

 FAN-CTRL JSON object is mentioned below,
 ```